coffee2code/never-moderate-registered-users/readme.txt

 == Filters ==

-The plugin is further customizable via one filter.
+The plugin is further customizable via two filters.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

-= c2c_never_moderate_registered_users_caps (filter) =
+**c2c_never_moderate_registered_users_caps (filter)**

 The 'c2c_never_moderate_registered_users_caps' filter allows you to define the capabilities that are automatically trusted, any one of which a user must have in order to never get moderated.